+Fields in the menu wire

+Field Description

-Field Description Operation Mode Define the mode in which the wireless module of your device is Define the mode in which the wheless module of your device is
+Operation Mode Define the mode in which the wireless module of your device is to operate.

+Possible values:

-Field Description to operate.
-Possible values: Off (default value): The wireless module is not active.
+Off (default value): The wireless module is not active.

 Access-Point: Your device serves as an Access Point in your network.

+Operation Band WLAN1 = 2.4 GHz

+This value is only displayed in the overview and cannot be changed.

+For WLAN2 = $5 GHz$

+This value is only displayed in the overview and cannot be changed.
+The Configuration is done in the menu WLAN-&gt;Global Settings through the option Environment .

+Operation Band 5 GHz Indoor (default value),

+• Operation Band 5 GHz Outdoor,

+Operation Band 5 GHz Indoor-Outdoor

+Channel In the case of manual channel selection, please make sure first that the clients actually support these channels.

+Possible values:

-Operation Band WLAN1 = 2.4 GHz This value is only displayed in the overview and can not be changed.
-For WLAN2 = 5 GHz Operation Band 5 GHz Indoor, Operation Band 5 GHz Outdoor, Operation Band 5 GHz Indoor-Outdoor (default value) Channel In the case of manual channel selection, please make sure first that the clients actually support these channels.
-Possible values: For Operation Band = 2.4 GHz Possible values are Auto (default value) and 1 to 13.
-For Operation Band = 5 GHz Indoor Possible values: Auto (default value) and 36, 40, 44, 48 For Operation Band = 5 GHz Indoor or 5 GHz Outdoor Possible value: Auto Transmit Power Select the maximum value for the radiated antenna power.
+• For Operation Band = 2.4 GHz

+Possible values are $Auto$ (default value) and 1 to 13.

+• For Operation Band = 5 GHz Indoor

+Possible values: Auto (default value) and 36, 40, 44, 48

+Field Description • For Operation Band = 5 GHz Indoor-Outdoor or 5 GHz Outdoor Possible value: Auto Transmit Power Select the maximum value for the radiated antenna power.
 The actually radiated antenna power may be lower than the maximum value set, depending on the data rate transmitted.
-Possible values: For Operation Band = 2.4 GHz

-Field Description

-• 20 dBm (default value)

-For Operation Band = 5 GHz Indoor / 5 GHz Outdoor / 5 GHz Indoor-Outdoor

-• 5 dBm to

-• 23 dBm (default value)
+Possible values: For Operation Band = 2.4 GHz • 5 dBm to • 20 dBm (default value) For Operation Band = 5 GHz Indoor / 5 GHz Outdoor / 5 GHz Indoor-Outdoor • 5 dBm to • 23 dBm (default value)